Check out appoLearning.com, because your kids deserve the very best educational apps!

 The game comes with six regular courses and two bonus courses.
 You can use an in-app purchase to unlock them all, or earn your way through them.
 The game has extensive leaderboards, and a statistics area as well as a brief tutorial.
 There are three different game modes: Quickshot – a timed round on a course you choose; World Tour - you have nine shots during your turn to get your best score possible, and finally Quickshot Pro - you need to get a certain score within a certain time to advance.

 The game has three difficulty settings and a number of courses under each.
 The courses need to be played in order and unlocked.
 You can do practice rounds or the campaign mode.
-There are over 30 courses and 280 holes to play.
+There are over 20 courses to play and turn-based multiplayer.
 As you play, you can earn golf bux to unlock power ups, or you can get them via in-app purchases.
-The game has close to 40 achievements to earn and also has Open Feint leaderboards.
-The background music reminds you of classic arcade games.
+The game has 53 achievements to earn and also has Open Feint leaderboards.

 Mini Golf'Oid Free (Free)